 The word על ('al) means on or towards or in this context probably "set to" and the words alamoth and sheminith are musical terms.
 It's not wholly clear what kind of musical term these are.
 They may describe the type of instrument, but they may also have to do with the tuning of the instrument.
 Because the harpists and lyrists appear to have played simultaneously during the procession, these tunings or types of instrument would have had to be harmonious.

 The phrase על־השמינית ('al-hasheminith) occurs twice more, namely in the headings of Psalm 6 and 12.
 Psalm 12 mentions no instruments but in Psalm 6 our phrase is associated with the verb נגן (nagan), meaning to play a stringed instrument.
 This seems to suggest that both harps and lyres could exist as sheminith.

 🔼Etymology of the word sheminith

-The word sheminith appears to derive from the root שמן II (shmn II), which has to do with the number eight or else with growing dripping fat:
+The word sheminith appears to derive from the root שמן (shaman), which either has to do with the number eight or else with growing dripping fat:

 Some scholars insist that the sheminith was an eight-stringed harp or lyre, whereas others believe that any instrument tuned to a sheminith was an instrument that covered a whole octave of notes.
 Very old Sumerian tablets indicate that the Semites possessed thorough knowledge of musical theory.